fayaz-modz/dbox/README.md

 **How recreate works:**
 1. Reads original container configuration
+2. Automatically detects original OverlayFS setting (preserves filesystem type)
-2. Applies any flag overrides you provide
+3. Applies any flag overrides you provide
-3. Preserves settings that aren't overridden
+4. Preserves settings that aren't overridden
-4. Stops and recreates the container with new settings
+5. Stops and recreates the container with new settings
-5. Preserves container data and filesystem changes
+6. Preserves container data and filesystem changes

+**Note:** The `recreate` command automatically preserves the original OverlayFS setting to prevent conflicts between overlay and non-overlay filesystem types.

 ### Container Resource Usage Monitoring